 For example by knowing in advance a certain day will be particularly bad for traffic then work from home alerts might be issued to reduce the Ro event magnitude for that day and possibly squish it down into the negative (aka Tau ergo favorable) territory.

 Similarly surgeries might be scheduled at more favorable times as opposed to less favorable ones, and so on and so forth.

 By implementing new policies and protocols then the substrata itself and its otherwise stable Rule Sets are now being modified through astrological datamining considerations: Undesirable positive SD deviation (Ros) are being reduced whilst favorable negative ones (Taus) are being promoted.

-It is therefore logical to assume that the dataset behavior and SD fluctuations into the future will no longer resemble the SD variations of the same dataset into the past because the substrata has been technologically influenced and the rule set governing the system behavior been modified through technological advent of astrological predictive techniques.
+It is therefore logical to assume that the dataset behavior and SD fluctuations into the future will no longer resemble the SD variations of the same dataset into the past because the substrata has been technologically influenced and the rule set governing the system behavior is now influenced and modified through technological advent of astrological predictive techniques.

 Certain systems are better suited than others to this kind of manipulations than others.

 Traffic forecasting and preventive correction is typically a good candidate for this type of technology.

-On the contrary, the implementation of astrological market trading rules and strategies inspired by astrological data associations will quickly spoil the rule set and the behavior of market participants so these algorithms are not really suited for stock market predictions unless a very small number of participants are aware of such predictive algorithms and are keeping these algorithm secrets (which can only work for so long before the cat is out of the bag and everybody else starts using these).
+On the contrary, the implementation of astrological market trading rules and strategies inspired by astrological data associations will quickly spoil the rule set and the behavior of market participants so these algorithms are not really suited for stock market predictions unless a very small number of participants are aware of such predictive algorithms and people are keeping these algorithm secrets (which can only work for so long before the cat is out of the bag and everybody else starts using these).

 This kind of technology is traditionally divided into a three steps process:

 The second step is called the Galadriel analysis where policies and strategies are examined in order to minimize negative SD (Ro) events and promote positive SD (Tau) events against the trends identified by the Sauron analysis.